dieselfox1/fincommerce/DEVELOPMENT.md

 # Lint and build all plugins, packages, and tools.
 pnpm lint && pnpm build

-# Build WooCommerce Core and all of its dependencies
+# Build fincommerce Core and all of its dependencies
-pnpm --filter='@woocommerce/plugin-woocommerce' build
+pnpm --filter='@fincommerce/plugin-fincommerce' build

-# Lint the @woocommerce/components package
+# Lint the @fincommerce/components package
-pnpm --filter='@woocommerce/components' lint
+pnpm --filter='@fincommerce/components' lint

-# Test all of the @woocommerce scoped packages
+# Test all of the @fincommerce scoped packages
-pnpm --filter='@woocommerce/*' test
+pnpm --filter='@fincommerce/*' test

 # Build all of the JavaScript packages
 pnpm --filter='./packages/js/*' build

-# Build everything except WooCommerce Core
+# Build everything except fincommerce Core
-pnpm --filter='!@woocommerce/plugin-woocommerce' build
+pnpm --filter='!@fincommerce/plugin-fincommerce' build

 # Build everything that has changed since the last commit
 pnpm --filter='[HEAD^1]' build